Old Dominion University: ODU Tri-Cities Center

 Old Dominion University has a satellite campus in Portsmouth, VA, known as the ODU Tri-Cities Center.
-ODU Tri-Cities Center is a full-service facility offering upper level undergraduate 300- and 400-level degree completion classes, graduate and certificate programs, admissions, registration, advising and other student services for residents of Portsmouth, Chesapeake, Suffolk and surrounding areas.
+ODU Tri-Cities Center is a full-service facility offering upper-level undergraduate 300- and 400-level degree completion classes, graduate and certificate programs, admissions, registration, advising, and other student services for residents of Portsmouth, Chesapeake, Suffolk, and surrounding areas.

 ODU Peninsula Center

 Old Dominion University has a satellite campus in Hampton, VA, known as the ODU Peninsula Center.
-ODU Peninsula Center is a full-service facility offering upper level undergraduate 300- and 400-level degree completion classes, graduate and certificate programs, admissions, registration, advising and other student services for residents of Hampton, Newport News, Williamsburg and surrounding areas.
+ODU Peninsula Center is a full-service facility offering upper-level undergraduate 300- and 400-level degree completion classes, graduate and certificate programs, admissions, registration, advising, and other student services for residents of Hampton, Newport News, Williamsburg, and surrounding areas.

-Student Life
+Student life

-Residence Halls
+Residence halls

 ODU's current residence hall capacity is approximately 5,300 students across 4 neighborhoods on the Norfolk campus.
-All freshmen are guaranteed housing, 77% of freshmen and 24% of all undergraduate students live in university owned or operated housing.
+All freshmen are guaranteed housing, 77% of freshmen and 24% of all undergraduate students live in university-owned or operated housing.
 A private, student-only apartment complex (Proximity at ODU) houses approximately 1,000 additional students on campus, in University Village.

-Dining

-There are three dining halls on campus: Broderick Dining Commons, Rogers Riverside Cafe, and Ms. Ruby's Cafe.
-There are many additional restaurants on campus in the Webb Center and University Village.

-Student Recreation
+Recreation

-The Student Recreation Center (SRC) is located in the middle of the ODU campus adjacent to the Rosane Runte Quad.
-The facility includes: 15,000 sq. ft.
+The Student Recreation & Well-Being Center (SRWC) is located in the middle of the ODU campus adjacent to the Rosane Runte Quad.
+The facility includes 15,000 sq. ft.
 Multi-Level Fitness Center with strength, cardio, and free-weights, indoor swimming pool, indoor running track, three-court gymnasium, multi-purpose court, three group exercise studios, cycling studio, three racquetball courts, pro shop, Outdoor Adventure and Rental Center, bike and skate shop and an indoor climbing wall.
-SRC field, a multi-purpose turf field, is located next to the SRC building.
+The SRWC field, a multi-purpose turf field, is located next to the SRWC building.

-The University Fitness Center (UFC) was designed to accommodate Old Dominion's growing community.
-The UFC is located in University Village on Monarch Way between 42nd and 43rd Street and is equipped with user-friendly LifeFitness cardio and weight machines.

-The ODU Outdoor Adventure program allows students to take organized trips and participate in activities such as hiking, mountain biking, camping, surfing, yoga, rock climbing, snowboarding and skiing.
+The ODU Outdoor Adventure program allows students to take organized trips and participate in activities such as hiking, mountain biking, camping, surfing, yoga, rock climbing, snowboarding, and skiing.

-Along the Elizabeth River, ODU has sand volleyball courts, a boardwalk, and a challenge course on campus as well.